 KIVO successfully moves from wooden wedges to Rollguard fiber cradles

-“The client wanted us to continue using what they used in every aspect of production, including what they used for product packaging, which was Rollguard EU’s fiber cradles,” said Sven Damsma, Procurement Manager for KIVO.
+“The client wanted us to continue using what they used in every aspect of production, including what they used for product packaging, which was Rollguard’s fiber cradles,” said Sven Damsma, Procurement Manager for KIVO.
 Although Rollguard’s products were new to KIVO, it didn’t take long to make the transition.

 “We worked closely with KIVO to ensure a seamless transition to what was, for them, a new way of packaging product,” explained Rob Swannell, General Manager of Great Northern Rollguard.
 “We knew what their client wanted and, in turn, we wanted to make sure KIVO was able to hit the ground running with its new business.”